Phoenicia: Hellenistic period (332–152 BC)

 When Alexander's empire collapsed after his death in 323 BC, the Phoenicians came under the control of the largest of its successors, the Seleucids.
 The Phoenician homeland was repeatedly contested by the Ptolemaic Kingdom of Egypt during the forty-year Syrian Wars, coming under Ptolemaic rule in the third century BC.
 The Seleucids reclaimed the area the following century, holding it until the mid-first 2nd century BC.
 Under their rule, the Phoenicians were allowed a considerable degree of autonomy and self-governance.

 During the Seleucid Dynastic Wars (157–63 BC), the Phoenician cities were mainly self-governed.
 Many of them were fought for or over by the warring factions of the Seleucid royal family.
-Some Phoenician regions were under the control and influence of the Jews, who revolted and succeeded in defeating Seleucids in 164 BC.

-The Seleucid Kingdom, including Phoenicia, was seized by Tigranes the Great of Armenia in 82 BC, ending the Hellenistic influence on the region.
+Some Phoenician regions were under Jewish influence, after the Jews revolted and succeeded in defeating the Seleucids in 164 BC.
+A significant portion of the Phoenician diaspora in North Africa thus converted to Judaism in the late millennium BC.
+The Seleucid Kingdom was seized by Tigranes the Great of Armenia in 74/73 BC, ending the Hellenistic influence on the Levant.

-With their strategically valuable buffer state absorbed into a rival power, the Romans intervened and conquered the territory in 62 BC.
-Shortly after that, the territory was incorporated into the Roman province of Syria.
-Phoenicia became a separate province in the third century AD.
-With the Roman invasion, whatever political autonomy Phoenicians had was dissolved, and the region was romanized.
-The Roman Empire ruled the province up to the 640s when the Muslim Arabs invaded the region successfully, and a process of Islamisation and Arabisation started.

 Demographics

-The people now known as Phoenicians, similar to the neighboring Israelites, Moabites and Edomites, were a Canaanite people.
-Canaanites are a group of ancient Semitic-speaking peoples that emerged in the Levant in at least the third millennium BC.
-Phoenicians did not refer themselves as such but rather are thought to have referred to themselves as "Kenaʿani", meaning Canaanites.
+The people now known as Phoenicians were a group of ancient Semitic-speaking peoples that emerged in the Levant in at least the third millennium BC.
+Phoenicians did not refer themselves as "Phoenicians" but rather are thought to have broadly referred to themselves as "Kenaʿani", meaning 'Canaanites'.
+Phoenicians identified themselves specifically with the name of the city they hailed from (e.g., Sidonian for Sidon, Tyrian for Tyre, etc.).